-Role of Compensation Committee and Executive Officers in Compensation Decisions

-Our Compensation Committee works in close collaboration with the full Board on executive compensation matters.
-The Compensation Committee has a practice of informing and consulting with the full Board concerning the establishment of performance goals and objectives for our CEO, Dr. Gopal, evaluating our CEO's performance in light of such goals and objectives, and determining the CEO's compensation based on that evaluation.
+Role of Compensation Committee and Executive Officers in Compensation Decisions a practice of informing and consulting with the full Board concerning the establishment of performance goals and objectives for our CEO, Dr. Gopal, evaluating our CEO's performance in light of such goals and objectives, and determining the CEO's compensation based on that evaluation.
 Dr. Gopal serves on our Board but recuses himself from any deliberations about his compensation.